-I had the pleasure of filming Lisa and Damian’s beautiful Marine Hotel wedding day in the beautiful East Lothian seaside town of North Berwick.
+What a pleasure to be filming Lisa and Damian’s Marine Hotel wedding video in the beautiful East Lothian seaside town of North Berwick.
 The summer had been a bit wet and miserable, so it was brilliant to have one of the sunniest and warmest days of the year so far.

 The day started with me filming the Bridal preparations at the brilliant Marine Hotel.
 Lisa and the girls were getting ready in the Honeymoon Suite on the top floor of the hotel.
 This suite has spectacular views of the Firth of Forth and North Berwick Law.